perklun/Google-Image-Search/README.md

-# Google_Image_Search

-Android Bootcamp Week 2 Assignment: Google Image Search app
+# Googe Image Search

+Description:
-This is an Android application that searches for pictures using the Google Image Search API based on a provided query.
+A simple Android application that searches for pictures using the Google Image Search API based on a provided query.
+It also allows user to click on "settings" in the menuitem and select advanced filters such as size, color, type and site.
+Filters are persistent during the app session.

-It uses Android Async to make HTTP requests and Picasso to retrieve the images.

-It has a custom onScrollListener to support "infinite" scrolling (up to a maximum of 64 pictures) and a custom GridView adapter.

 When thumbnails are clicked, the full image is displayed with the aspect ratios maintained.

-Time spent: 6 hours spent in total

-Completed user stories:

- * [x] Required: User can enter a search query that will display a grid of image results from the Google Image API
- * [x] Required: User can click on "settings" which allows selection of advanced search options to filter results
- * [x] Required: User can configure advanced search filters such as: size, color, type and site
- * [x] Required: Subsequent searches will have any filters applied to the search results
- * [x] Required: User can tap on any image in results to see the image full-screen
- * [x] Required: User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+Technial Details
+- Android Async is used to make HTTP requests to Google Image Search API
+- Images are retrieved by Picasso
+- It has a custom onScrollListener to support "infinite" scrolling (up to a maximum of 64 pictures)
+- Added custom GridView adapter.

+When thumbnails are clicked, the full image is displayed with the aspect ratios maintained.

 Walkthrough of all user stories:
 ![](image_search.gif)